SSL installation on Google App Engine has never been easier

 (Your Primary SSL certificate: domain_name.crt)

 (Your Intermediate certificate: certificate_provider.crt)

 Enable SSL certificate for custom domain

 - Sign in to your Google Apps account

 - The next step is to add your app as a service in Google Apps.
 Go to More Controls > App Engine Apps > Add Service.
 Now, add your application ID and click Add it now.

-- Click on Add new URL in case you want your users to access the primary domain using Google Apps account.
+- Click on Add new URL in case you want your users to access the primary domain using your Google Apps account.

 - Now you should enter the subdomains

-- Go to Security > Advance Settings > Show More > SSL for Customer Domains and click Enable SSL for App Engine Applications.
+- Go to Security > Advanced Settings > Show More > SSL for Customer Domains and click Enable SSL for App Engine Applications.
 In order to activate the SSL certificate, enter your App ID.